stevenharman/stevenharman.net-octopress/source/_posts/2012-06-29-sensible-testing-is-about-sensible-design.markdown

 very generic sense I'm talking about [Command-query separation][cqrs] applied to testing.

-### Its all design
+### It's all design

 In the end nearly everything we do is design in some sense.
-Testing is no exception, and is in my opinion a much larger part of the design of software systems that its given credit for.
+Testing is no exception, and is in my opinion a much larger part of the design of software systems than it is given credit for.
 Or at least, I believe we should be striving to make it so.